North Korea wants sanctions eased to restart talks with US: South Korean lawmakers

 The South Korea legislators said that North Korean leader Kim Jong Un and South Korean President Moon Jae-in had both expressed a willingness to rebuild trust and improve ties since April, and Kim had asked to reconnect the hotlines.

-They also said that North Korea was in need of some 1 million tonnes of rice, as its economy was battered by the COVID-19 pandemic and bad weather last year.
+They also said that North Korea was in need of about 1 million tonnes of rice, as its economy was battered by the COVID-19 pandemic and bad weather last year.

 South Korea's central bank said last week that North Korea's economy had suffered its biggest contraction in 23 years in 2020 as it was hit by United Nations sanctions, COVID-19 lockdown measures and the weather.